 The circuit shown below is the one we will use for this example.
-This consists of a simple four input and gate as well as a flip flip.
+This consists of a simple two input and gate as well as a flip flip.

 The first thing we do in the testbench is declare an empty module to write our testbench code in.

 The code snippet below shows the declaration of the module for this testbench.